-Unfortunately there are currently no relief funds in play to help homeowners with past-due mortgage payments.
+There are currently NO relief funds to help homeowners with past-due mortgage payments.

 If you are in arrears with utilities, some of our local Cooperative Ministries offer small stipends to help prevent disconnection.
 Find your local Cooperative Ministry here.

-Some low income families qualify for the Low-Income Home Energy Assistance Program (LIHEAP) offered by the Partnership for Community Action.
+Some low income families qualify for the Low-Income Home Energy Assistance Program (LIHEAP) and the Low-Income Home Water Assistance Program (LIHWAP) offered by the Partnership for Community Action.
 Explore if this is an option for you.
 20-21 LIHEAP Flyer

 Assistance for City of Lawrenceville Utility Customers